The Thomas Pages homepage

 Chapter 20:11 to 22:21

-book of Revelation as we know it is the record of John, the beloved disciple and a foundation-apostle of Jesus, which he compiled from notes written during his earlier experience of visions while incarcerated in the prison on Roman Patmos in the Aegean Sea.
+Revelation as we know it is the record of John, the beloved disciple and a foundation-apostle of Jesus, which he compiled from notes written during his earlier experience of visions while incarcerated in the Roman prison on the island of Patmos in the Aegean Sea.
 This is the man Jesus entrusted with the care of His mother; a man who deserved trust.
 In John's old age, similar to the prophet Daniel isolated in a pagan culture, John's love for God and concern for God's people is crowned with an unparalleled revelation of both, this was then lifted by the Spirit of God to become the closing climax of God's written word for all generations.

 John